iporaitech/pwr2-docker/README.md

 [React](https://facebook.github.io/react/) is a Javascript library for building user interfaces.

-See [package.json](package.json) to see the current versions of this NPM packages.
+See [package.json](package.json) to see the current versions of these dependencies and other NPM packages in this project.

 ## Base Phoenix+Webpack project